Data collection issues in police database design

 What a poorly designed database.

 The Federal Bureau of Investigation (FBI) has Uniform Crime Reporting standards that police departments nationwide voluntarily adopt.
 It’s mainly a way for the FBI to collect statistics across the country and I assume this program is necessary because of a state’s right to impose its own standards.
 That sounds fine by me, but it shouldn’t impede collecting data to assist the Department of Transportation, and the Police Department itself, to combat bike theft.
-The City Council adopted the Bike 2015 Plan in 2005 (whether current aldermen realize this or not) and it includes several strategies to reduce bike theft in Chicago.
+The Bike 2015 Plan, released in 2005 and adopted by the Mayor’s Bicycle Advisory Council (MBAC), includes several strategies to reduce bike theft in Chicago.

 The FBI has a standard reporting code for bike thefts: 6Xf.
 Its definition is “the unlawful taking of any bicycle, tandem bicycle, unicycle, etc.”